 Who Faction Is For

-Faction skis are built for people who ski the whole mountain.
-Not just groomers.
-Not just park.
-Not just backcountry.
-The whole thing.
+Faction skis are built for people who ski the whole mountain rather than one corner of it.
 If you spend your day mixing terrain — a few park laps, some tree runs, maybe a hike to a ridge — Faction gets you.
-Their skis are designed to transition between those zones without feeling like you're on the wrong tool for the job.
+The skis are designed to move between those zones without leaving you on the wrong tool for the job.

 Skill-level wise, Faction skews toward intermediate-to-expert.
-The CT line is accessible enough for solid intermediates, but most of the lineup rewards skiers who drive their equipment.
-The Dictator line, in particular, wants an aggressive pilot.
+The Studio line is accessible enough for solid intermediates, but most of the lineup rewards skiers who drive their equipment.
+The metal Dancer models, in particular, want an aggressive pilot.
 These are not passive skis that do the work for you.

 Faction also attracts skiers who care about style — both in their skiing and in their gear.
 The graphics are bold, the athlete team skis with creativity and flair, and the brand culture is unapologetically progression-focused.
 If you think skiing should be fun first and competitive second, you'll feel at home.